Abraham Lincoln Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Abraham Lincoln Elementary School's student population of 646 students has stayed relatively flat over five school years.
+- Abraham Lincoln Elementary School's student population of 627 students has declined by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|